ferreusveritas/WarpBookFV/README.md

 What Changed: Warp book gui improvements.
 Button graphics have been fixed.
 Fwd and Back buttons match vanilla book style.
 Gui color matches item color of warp book.
 Rationale: The gui did not match the Vanilla Minecraft book enough for consistancy.
 The gui looked broken.

+What Changed: Warp book can now be dyed to the 16 Minecraft colors.
+Rationale: It's awesome.

 The Book Cloner
 ---------------